hellerve/ptolemy/done.md

 A very enjoyable writeup of a ridiculous idea.
 I’m excited by ridiculous ideas, and I’m excited by this paper.

+* [The Final Pretty Printer](http://davidchristiansen.dk/drafts/final-pretty-printer-draft.pdf) by **David Christiansen, David Darais & Weixi Ma** (2017)

+A very interesting twist on Wadler’s paper on pretty printing from the 20th century; I enjoy extensibility, and providing it in a monadic way is, while foreign to me, extremely intriguing.
+As always with these kinds of papers it went a little bit over my head, but this is why I enjoyed it so much.
+I’ll have to reread it once I implement seriously useful tools for working with Carp.

 ### Books

 * [You Can’t Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)